cente/PythonAmazonProductsWrapper/README.md

-# Intro

-PAPW : Python Amazon Products Wrapper
+# Introducing PAPW : Python Amazon Products Wrapper

 Another Amazon Wrapper, this time in Python!
 Made because everything out there that was written in Python is no longer updated, and because I'm using it as an engine for other projects.
-You're encouraged to do the same!

 # Requirements